 Written by, Bernadyn Nettles

 If you are expecting, congratulations!
-Having a baby is a joyous time but also stressful.
+Having a baby is a joyous but stressful time.
 You have lots of plans and topics to discuss while expecting.
 If you are currently employed, one of those topics is the issue of maternity leave.

 Tips on Maternity Leave